 This step backwards was to cut costs – and complaints from people that they can’t write to the drive, because they forgot to move the switch back…

-USB flash drives that do still have the write protect switch are few and far between but one survivor with decent reviews is the Kanguru Flashblu range of drives.
+USB flash drives that do still have the write protect switch are few and far between but one survivor with decent reviews at Amazon is the Kanguru Flashblu range of drives.